 - Serve on hamburger buns with BBQ sauce, coleslaw and pickled red onions, on soft tacos, or as is with some BBQ sauce.

-- To improve the flavor, make this one day ahead.
+- To improve the flavor of pulled pork, make this one day ahead.

 - A homemade rub with spices you love is the best way to go.